ecmwf/earthkit-workflows/docs/introduction.md

 Fluent
 ------

-The function cascading API for constructing graphs consists of a pair of classes ``SingleAction`` and ``MultiAction`` which contain low level methods such as:
+The function cascading API for constructing graphs consists low level methods such as:
 - ``reduce``
 - ``join``
 - ``broadcast``